 Resolution of Concerns About the Use of Force Incident

-A student or his/her parent or guardian who has concerns regarding a specific incident involving restraint, isolation, or other form of reasonable physical force may seek to resolve the concern by using the district’s complaint process.
+A student or their parent or guardian who has concerns regarding a specific incident involving restraint, isolation, or other form of reasonable physical force may seek to resolve the concern by using the district’s complaint process.

 Providing Parents/Guardians with Restraint, Isolation, and Other Use of Reasonable Force Policy

 The district will make available to all parents/guardians of students the district’s policy on Restraint, Isolation and Other Use of Reasonable Force.
-If the student has an IEP or 504 plan, the District will provide the parents/guardians a copy of the policy when the IEP or 504 plan is created.
+If the student has an IEP or 504 plan, the district will provide the parents/guardians a copy of the policy when the IEP or 504 plan is created.

 Staff Training Requirements

 All training will include instruction in positive management of student behavior, cultural sensitivity, effective communication for defusing and de-escalating disruptive or dangerous behavior and safe and appropriate use of force, isolation and restraint.
 Annually, administrators will provide all staff with the district established policy and procedure regarding the use of reasonable force.

 All staff should be informed of de-escalation strategies and proper physical intervention procedures.
 Appropriate staff and those who are required or reasonably anticipated to provide physical force intervention will be trained in the use of physical force intervention.

 Only staff trained by a qualified provider and authorized to use isolation, restraint, restraint devices or chemical spray procedures will administer it to students.
 The appropriate personnel will include those staff members who are most likely to be called upon to use isolation, restraint, restraint devices or chemical spray to prevent or address disruptive or dangerous student behavior.

 Submission of Incident Reports to the Office of Superintendent of Public Instruction